chaos-mesh/chaos-mesh/GOVERNANCE.md

 ### Member

 Chaos Mesh [Members](https://github.com/orgs/chaos-mesh/people) are continuously active contributors in the community.
-They may have lightweight issues and PRs assigned to them, contribute tutorials, use cases, and are expected to remain active contributors to the project.
+There are multiple ways to stay "active" and engaged with us - contributing to codes, raising issues, writing tutorials and case studies, and even answering questions.

 To become a Chaos Mesh member, you are expected to: